pangeo-data/pangeo-eosc/EGI.md

 If all went well, JupyterHub will be available at [https://pangeo.vm.fedcloud.eu/](https://pangeo.vm.fedcloud.eu/)

 All members of the `vo.pangeo.eu` VO will be able to log into JupyterHub with Check-In now at the DNS name created in [Step 1](#step-1-dns-name) (e.g. [https://pangeo.vm.fedcloud.eu/](https://pangeo.vm.fedcloud.eu/)).

+### Step 4.b) Using DaskHub Tosca template with Kubernetes

+You can use Daskhub Tosca template to deploy a DaskHub platform.
+However, it won't be configured with EGI Checkin, and it may lack some settings as it has not been updated since July 2022.
+If using it, you'lll probably have to use Helm commands anyway.

+You can use it by selecting it as Kubernetes option, and filling the options:

+* `Dask Data` tab:
+  * `Jupyterhub auth token`: please configure an auth token (e.g. with `openssl rand -hex 32` on Linux)
+  * Use `Jupyterhub singleuser image` and `Jupyterhub singleuser image version` to configure the default user environment in JupyterHub with a container image of your choice.

 ## Appendix